awsdocs/aws-cloudformation-user-guide/doc_source/best-practices.md

 You can use `cfn-guard` either locally, while editing templates, or automatically as part of a CI/CD pipeline to stop deployment of non\-compliant resources\.

-In addition, you can use another open\-source CLI tool, `cfn-guard-rulegen`, to extract rules from existing templates that are compliant\.
+Additionally, `cfn-guard` includes a feature, `rulegen`, that enables you to extract rules from existing compliant CloudFormation templates\.

-**Note**
-The `cfn-guard` and `cfn-guard-rulegen` tools are currently in preview\.

-For more information, see the [cfn\-guard](https://github.com/aws-cloudformation/cloudformation-guard) and [cfn\-guard\-rulegen](https://github.com/aws-cloudformation/cloudformation-guard/cfn-guard-rulegen) repositories on GitHub\.
+For more information, see the [cfn\-guard](https://github.com/aws-cloudformation/cloudformation-guard) repository on GitHub\.

 ## Manage all stack resources through AWS CloudFormation<a name="donttouch"></a>